This article is written by Anubhav Pandey, where he has discussed how a couple can divorce his/her spouse by Mutual Consent in India.

 Divorce Through Mutual Consent

-Under the Hindu Marriage Act, 1955 both the husband and the wife have been given a right to get their marriage dissolved by a decree of divorce on more than one grounds specifically enumerated in Section 13.
+Under the Hindu Marriage Act, 1955 both the husband and the wife have been given a right to get their marriage dissolved by a decree of divorce with the help of divorce lawyer on more than one ground specifically enumerated in Section 13.

 Section 13-B (divorce by mutual consent ) makes provision for divorce by mutual consent on the ground that-

-- They have not been able to live together, and
+- They have not been able to live together.

 - They have now mutually agreed for the dissolution of the marriage.